 Whilst acne can go away after a while, or after medication, you can be left with scars where the condition once was.

-Depending on how bad the acne was to begin with, these scars can be severe, or slight discolorations on the skin.
+Depending on how bad the acne was, to begin with, these scars can be severe or have slight discolorations on the skin.
 Either way, it is enough to make you want to banish them forever!
 The good news is that there are lots of products and treatments that you can use to remedy acne scars.